Projects / PC Mods

 I am doing some rewire on an old PC.
 The existing chassis fan doesn't have a techometric output, so it's time for some hacking.

-They use a Hall Effect sensor for sensing and driving the 4 poles 2 phase BLDC motor.
-L1 and L2 are driven at 180 degrees out of phase.
+They use a Hall Effect sensor for sensing and driving the 4 poles 2 phase

 I have seen cheap fans with a single schottky diode to replace the transistor + resistors.
 I would prefer the transistor as the failure mode of a diode is a dead short while the transistor circuit is inherent safe.